Google Business Profile Tips for Contractors

 The Bottom Line

-Your Google Business Profile is free and one of the most powerful marketing tools available to contractors.
+Your Google Business Profile is free to use and one of the most powerful marketing tools available to contractors.
 Most of the fixes above take less than an hour total.
+The reviews take longer to build, but the habit is simple: ask after every job.

 $97/month.
 No contracts.
 Google Business Profile optimization included.